kevinxuxuzichen-ship-it/YOLOv11-Skier-Snowboarder-Detection/README.md

 ```

 ## 🌟 Key Advantages
-Precise Classification: By distinguishing between skiers and snowboarders, the model enables specialized trajectory analysis and predictive blind-spot estimation based on equipment-specific movement patterns.
+- **Precise Classification**: By distinguishing between skiers and snowboarders, the model enables specialized trajectory analysis and predictive blind-spot estimation based on equipment-specific movement patterns.
-Optimized for Proximity: Specifically tuned for mid-to-close range detection, significantly reducing false alarms and providing actionable collision warnings for safety systems.
+- **Optimized for Proximity**: Specifically tuned for mid-to-close range detection, significantly reducing false alarms and providing actionable collision warnings for safety systems.

 ## ⚠️ Limitations & Future Work
-Epoch Selection: Training was intentionally capped at 100 epochs to prevent overfitting.
+- **Epoch Selection**: Training was intentionally capped at 100 epochs to prevent overfitting.
 While this ensures better generalization to new ski resorts, the absolute peak accuracy might be slightly lower than a fully converged model.
-Data Scale: The current performance is based on a focused dataset.
+- **Data Scale**: The current performance is based on a focused dataset.
 Performance may vary in extreme environmental conditions (e.g., heavy snow or low-light night skiing).

 ## 🛠 Deployment Advice